-At June 30, 2013 and December 31, 2012, the Company's investment in the Grocery-Anchored Portfolio was determined to be a variable interest entity ("VIE") due to certain payment guarantees that result in the protection of the Company's equity from expected losses.
+At September 30, 2013 and December 31, 2012, the Company's investment in the Grocery-Anchored Portfolio was determined to be a variable interest entity ("VIE") due to certain payment guarantees that result in the protection of the Company's equity from expected losses.
 Further, the JV partner has the power to direct the activities of the VIE that most significantly impact the VIE's economic performance, and, as a result, the Company has determined it is not the primary beneficiary of this VIE.
 The Company's maximum loss exposure is expected to change in future periods as a result of income earned, distributions received and contributions made.
 In April 2013, the Company contributed \$10.2 million to the joint venture in order for the joint venture to retire a loan at one of its properties without a prepayment penalty.
-Other than the initial capital contribution provided by the Company at the inception of the joint venture and the contribution made in April 2013, the Company has not provided any additional subordinated financial support.
+In September 2013, the Company contributed \$23.7 million to relieve a preferred equity position held by a third-party in the joint venture.
+Also, in October 2013, the Company contributed \$70.2 million to the joint venture in order for the joint venture to retire its \$100.0 million secured loan without a prepayment penalty.
+Other than the initial capital contribution provided by the Company at the inception of the joint venture and the contributions mentioned above, the Company has not provided any additional subordinated financial support.
+See Note 15 - Subsequent Event for additional information regarding the Company's Grocery-Anchored Portfolio.

-The table below includes the Company's maximum loss exposure related to this investment as of June 30, 2013 and December 31, 2012, which is equal to the carrying value of its investment in the joint venture included in the balance sheet line item "Investments in unconsolidated entities" for each period.
+The table below includes the Company's maximum loss exposure related to this investment as of September 30, 2013 and December 31, 2012, which is equal to the carrying value of its investment in the joint venture included in the balance sheet line item "Investments in unconsolidated entities" for each period.
 Amounts are in thousands:

-Period Investment in Grocery-Anchored Maximum Risk of Loss
+Period Investment in Grocery-Anchor Maximum Risk of Loss

-June 30, 2013 \$ 62,242 \$ 62,242
+September 30, 2013 \$ 85,657 \$ 85,657

 December 31, 2012 \$ 53,793 \$ 53,793